anoma/nspec/overrides/templates/engine-template.md

 Who is talking to whom and `EngineX` in particular about what?
 For a high-level overview,
 something like a [conversation diagram](https://sparxsystems.com/enterprise_architect_user_guide/16.1/modeling_languages/bpmn_2_0_conversation.html) can be helpful.
 We could simply (ab-)use mermaid entity relationship diagrams here.
+This diagram should be included for machines and high-level engine groups.
+It is optional for small component engines.

 Taking again the example of workers in Narwhal, the worker is in communication with other workers,